sourcegraph/deploy-sourcegraph/docs/configure.md

    }
    ```

-4. Deploy the changes by following the [instructions to update to the site configuration](#update-site-configuration).
+1. Deploy the changes by following the [instructions to update to the site configuration](#update-site-configuration).

 **WARNING:** Do NOT commit the actual TLS cert and key files to your fork (unless your fork is
 private **and** you are okay with storing secrets in it).

+### NGINX service

+If you exposed your Sourcegraph instance via the altenative nginx service as described in ["nginx service"](#nginx-service), those instructions already walked you through setting up TLS/SSL.

 ## Configure repository cloning via SSH